SAZZAD1Q2/math_magician/README.md

 ### Install

 Install this project with:
-Github or git
+Github or git or vs code.
+For this open your terminal and proceed some steps:
-npm install
+a.
+Install node package using the command : npm install
+b.
+Then run the website using the command : npm start
+c.
+Test the code using jest snapShots and for this use the Command : npx jest

 <p align="right">(<a href="#readme-top">back to top</a>)</p>